piran-framework/geev/README.md

 # Giv
-Giv is a implementation of the Behsa Role-Based Node Discovery (BEHSA/RBND) version 1 specification.
+Giv is an implementation of the Behsa Role-Based Node Discovery (BEHSA/RBND) version 1 specification.
 Giv is a simple library you can add to your application and use it to discover other nodes and their roles.
+To understand the protocol see [RBND-specification](RBND-Specification.md)

+## The Name
+Giv is a mythical hero of the Iranian historical and mythical epic book, Shahnaame.
+Who go abroad and search several years to find Key-khosrow the king of the Iran.
+He finally found the king and bring him and his mother back to Iran.

 ## License
 Copyright (c) 2018 Behsa Corporation.